 - How to play Octane - top tips and tricks

 Octane is the tip of the spear in terms of team composition; his role is to always be slightly ahead of his team, first into combat, and first out again - or first to die.
 The trade-off of his Tactical, sacrificing health for movement speed, is a unique mechanic for Apex Legends abilities.
-It's very nicely balanced, allowing you to play either with caution, only using Stim before or during an encounter, or with reckless abandon, Stimming up every few seconds as you loot up and look for enemies (and let's face it, the latter is what Octane would want).
-His Ultimate is also a deceptively powerful team repositioning tool on a low cooldown, which is always welcome.
+But his strongest tool is his Ultimate Launch Pad, which is just about the strongest pushing and escaping tool in the game.
+His entire team can use it to travel vast distances in a couple of seconds, and it's on a low cooldown to boot.

 It's also fairly easy to talk about Octane's strengths and weaknesses thanks to the sacrificial aspect of this Tactical ability.
 His strength is that he's the fastest character, and a scary presence during a fight.
 Fights can easily be won in six seconds in Apex, which means the entirety of an encounter could be spent trying to get a single shot to land on this crazed drugged-up speed demon.
-But if used at the wrong moment or too frequently, Octane's diminished health will let him down, and his Ultimate is really not that practical during fights, so if you Stim too hard you'll have nothing to fall back on.
+But if used at the wrong moment or too frequently, Octane's diminished health will let him down, and his Ultimate is better used to initiate than to escape, so if you get into trouble you won't have much to fall back on.

 Octane abilities overview